Ensues/Ensues/README.md

 **`Digital Craftsman (Developer / Designer / Programmer)`**

 I'm a 3rd Year <b> Bachelors Of Science In Computer Science </b> student at <b> Tarlac State University </b> helping in building the digital world one step at a time.
 My coding projects were built from the ground up, from planning and designing all the way to solving real-life problems with code.
-I like designing and talking to sneks 🐍🐍🐍
+I like designing, data, and money 🎨📊💸

 As of now I'm specifically studying about two things:
 - <b> Full Stack Web Development </b> ( HTML, CSS, & JavaScript )